 Regina Montoya is the CEO and Chairperson of Regina T. Montoya, PLLC.
 She is a Harvard-trained attorney who has been nationally recognized as one of the top lawyers in the country, and she is a former award-winning television commentator.
-She is currently working on a book about the importance of incorporating ...Read more
+Ms. Montoya is a frequent public speaker on a wide range...Read more

 In 1993, Ms. Montoya served in the White House as an Assistant to the President and Director of the Office of Intergovernmental Affairs.
 In 1998, she was nominated by the President to serve as a U.S. Representative to the 53rd Session of the General Assembly of the United Nations.
 Ms. Montoya also served as the Senior Vice President, External Relations and General Counsel at Children’s Medical Center of Dallas, the seventh-largest pediatric health care provider in the nation.